 April 2018 - June 2018

-How might we aimed to inform, ease, and streamline the wait experience for the support system of the patient to provide reassurance in a time of uncertainty?
+How might we inform, ease, and streamline the wait experience for the support system of the patient to provide reassurance in a time of uncertainty?

 While most healthcare efforts are focused on the patient, the support systems of these patients are often deeply affected as well.
 According to secondary research the three main stressors that affect patient's loved ones are: